alteryx/featuretools/docs/source/getting_started/afe.rst

 Stacking results in features that are more expressive than individual primitives themselves.
 This enables the automatic creation of complex patterns for machine learning.

 .. note ::
     You can graphically visualize the lineage of a feature by calling :func:`featuretools.graph_feature` on it.
+You can also generate an English description of the feature with :func:`featuretools.describe_feature`.
+See :doc:`/guides/feature_descriptions` for more details.

 Changing Target Entity